airpodsreplicas/airreps/docs/introduction/sound-quality.md

 ::: tip
 The EQ can vary by seller.
 Adjust it using your music player's settings for optimal sound quality.
 :::

-## Recommended Genres

-These replicas are recommended for genres like Rap or EDM.
-For genres like Rock with a variety of instruments, the sound may come across as slightly messy.

 ## Custom EQ Settings